 The stalks are not poisonous, but the leaves are!
 Rhubarb leaves contain a compound called oxalic acid.
 If consumed, it can produce symptoms of breathing difficulty, nausea, diarrhea, kidney stones, seizures, and weakness, just to name a few!

-Don’t panic, though.
-The oxalic acid content in the rhubarb leaves isn’t very concentrated.
-You’d have to eat 11 lbs of rhubarb leaves to reach a lethal concentration of oxalic acid.
+Donโt panic, though.
+The oxalic acid content in the rhubarb leaves isnโt very concentrated (0.5 grams per 100 grams of leaves) and the lethal dose is 15-30 grams.
+So, you’d have to eat 6-12 lbs of rhubarb leaves to reach a lethal concentration of oxalic acid.

 Is rhubarb easy to grow?